 You don’t have to reward everything with a treat, honest

-Although you may have become comfortable with the food treat regime, a hug, attention and fun time work just as well and your beloved will still know that they are prized in a household of funny humans!
+Although you may have become comfortable with the food treat regime, a hug, attention and fun time work just as well and your beloved will still know that they are prised in a household of funny humans!
 If you feel compelled to offer a food treat, think about a small piece of fruit or vegetable for them.

 Another reward could be any number of the clothes, beds, collars etc. that we carry so you can restock their wardrobe and home with gorgeous, feel good factor items that the whole family will enjoy.